siddhartha-gadgil/DeptWeb/_seminars/2022/2022-04-13-amudhan-krishnaswamy.md

 For non-commutative groups, one may ask the same question by replacing "$L_p$ spaces of the dual group" with the non-commutative $L_p$ space of the group von Neuman algebra.
-Caspers, Parcet, Perrin and Ricard showed that the answer is still yes in the non-commutative case, provided $G$ has something called the 'small-almost invariant neighbourhood property with respect to the subgroup $H$'.
+Caspers, Parcet, Perrin and Ricard showed that the answer is still yes in the non-commutative case, provided $G$ has something called the "small-almost invariant neighbourhood property with respect to the subgroup $H$".

 In recent joint work with Martijn Caspers, Bas Janssens and Lukas Miaskiwskyi, we prove a local version of this result, which removes this restriction (for a price).
 We show that the